ciccio-90/Lenovo_V110-15ISK_Hackintosh_OpenCore_macOS_Monterey/README.md

 [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) | Various patches necessary for certain ATI/AMD/Intel/Nvidia GPUs.
 [RealtekCardReader.kext](https://github.com/0xFireWolf/RealtekCardReader/releases) | An unofficial Realtek PCIe/USB-based SD card reader driver for macOS.
 [RealtekCardReaderFriend.kext](https://github.com/0xFireWolf/RealtekCardReaderFriend/releases) | A Lilu plugin that makes System Information recognize your Realtek card reader as a native one.
 ### Used SSDTs
 SSDT | Info
 :---------|:---------
 [SSDT-PLUG-DRTNIA.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-PLUG-DRTNIA.aml) | Used for enabling Apple's XCPM in macOS, allowing for far better CPU power management.
-[SSDT-EC-USBX-LAPTOP.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-EC-USBX-LAPTOP.aml) | Used for disabling your real ing a fake one for macOS to play with.
+[SSDT-EC-USBX-LAPTOP.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-EC-USBX-LAPTOP.aml) | Used for disabling your real Embedded controller and creating a fake one for macOS to play with.
 USBX portion is used for injection USB power properties missing on Skylake and newer.
 [SSDT-PNLF.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-PNLF.aml) | Used for controlling the backlight on internal displays such as AIOs and laptops.